ronnies007/Breakout_QLearner/README.md

 - pygame
 - python36
 - RAMDISK is used for saving NetStates
-- plus a Textfile is saved there, for plotting with matplotlib
+- plus a Textfile is saved there, for plotting with matplotlib (CNNDiagramm.py)

 P.S.
 I know this code is a mess. sry for that.
 Im just interested in it.
      If someone has an idea, your welcome !!

-- start with: "python breakout07_train.py"
+- start with: "python breakout07_train.py" and work through the errors until it is running. ; ) have fun.
+- Oh my gosh!, it´s actually learning..